Ribbit King

-Ribbit King is a 2003 sports video game developed by Infinity and Jamsworks and published by Bandai for the Nintendo GameCube and PlayStation 2.
+Ribbit King is a 2003 sports video game developed by Infinity and Jamsworks and published by Bandai for the GameCube and PlayStation 2.
 The game is based on the fictional sport of Frolf (ケロフ), which is a golf-like game that is played with frogs.
 The frogs sit on catapults, which the player whacks with a hammer to send the frog flying into the air.
 It is the successor to Kero Kero King, released only in Japan in 2000 for the PlayStation.

 Gameplay

-The objective is to earn the most points possible by landing the frog in the course's hole in the quickest time possible.
-Players can also earn points by sending their frogs through various spheres scattered through the level.
-In addition, they can score points by having their frogs eaten by giant snakes, by having their frogs swim, or by any number of other things.
+Players compete on five Frolf courses, each of which features four holes.
+The objective of the game is to earn the most points possible through a combination of landing the frog in the course's hole in the fewest strokes as well as having the frog engage with various stage elements, such as spheres that contain certain point amounts, flies that the frogs can swallow, and various events that require player input (such as a well-timed button press or fast control stick movements) to earn points.
+The player can also equip up to five power-ups, which they can expend during a match to give their frogs additional advantages, such as the power to swim through lava or an increase to the range in which they can eat a fly.
+Different frogs can also be unlocked for use, each of which has different properties.
+New frogs and power-ups can be purchased from defeated opponents or randomly from a gumball machine in the game's central hub.
+Defeating an opponent in the story unlocks them for use in the game's multiplayer mode; up to 11 playable characters can be unlocked, plus one additional character exclusive to each console.
+Additionally, the game features an achievement system in the form of special bottlecaps, which can be unlocked in an in-game gallery by completing specific objectives.

 North American versions of Ribbit King come packaged with a bonus disc called Ribbit King Plus!, which is an assortment of 28 short CGI films about Scooter and his friends.
-These films are unlocked during the main game.
+These shorts are unlocked through progression in the main game.

 The main character of Ribbit King is a young carpenter named Scooter.
 Scooter is trying to become the Frolf Champion—or the namesake 'Ribbit King'—and in doing so win the 'Super Ribbinite', a fuel source his planet needs in order to survive.
-The game also includes such characters as a pile of rocks, a gumball machine, and a kung fu panda named Pan-Pan.
+Accompanying Scooter is Pickwick, a sentient picnic basket who acts his caddy and coach, while Frolf referee Sluggy oversees each of his matches.
+Scooter must face multiple opponents in the Frolf tournament, such as kung fu panda Pan-Pan, robotic penguin Sir Waddlelot, and video game playing ghosts Sparky and Whoosh.